Morale, Welfare and Recreation

-Morale, Welfare and Recreation, abbreviated MWR, is a network of support and leisure services designed for use by U.S. servicemembers (active, Reserve, and Guard), their families, military retirees, veterans with 100 percent service-connected disability, current and retired DoD civilian employees, and other eligible participants.
+Morale, Welfare and Recreation (MWR) is a network of support and leisure services designed for use by U.S. servicemembers (Active, Reserve, and Guard), their families, military retirees, veterans with 100 percent service-connected disability, current and retired DoD civilian employees, and other eligible participants.

 Organization

 Each branch of the United States Armed Forces has a branch of MWR.
 MWR provides free and discounted recreation to military personnel and their families.
 Although the facilities provided vary from base to base, the types of services, facilities, and programs provided can include fitness centers, pools, marinas, bowling centers, golf courses, restaurants, conference centers, catering, programs for single sailors with special events, access to the internet, movies and video games.
 Army MWR also offers accredited family child care and youth and school-aged services at many installations.

 Army and Air Force

 Army

 The United States Army's Family and MWR Programs is a military organization whose primary mission is to provide the United States Army with programs that fulfill and support the Army Family Covenant.
 The organization strives to provide soldiers and their families with "the same quality of life afforded the society they protect."